-By "career," we mean employment in a position that provides a family-sustaining wage.
+By "career," we mean a pathway of employment that provides a family-sustaining wage.

 By "community," we mean the set of interdependent relationships among physical, social and/or cultural groups linked by a shared responsibility for one another, the natural world, and local and global well-being.